rhodecode/rhodecode-enterprise-ce/docs/contributing/dev-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When starting the development server, you should start the vcsserver as a separate process.
-To do this use one of the following examples:
+To do this, use one of the following examples:

 1. Set the `start.vcs_server` flag in the ``dev.ini`` file to true.
 For example: